-Its also fitting to be here because we’re only a few steps from the spot where 50 people, working on 10 different teams, spent 60 days working together to develop our Way Forward plan.
+It’s also fitting to be here because we’re only a few steps from the spot where 50 people, working on 10 different teams, spent 60 days working together to develop our Way Forward plan.
 Every part of the business was represented, and the teams were told to put everything on the table, start with a clean sheet of paper, and be unconstrained in their thinking.

 It was liberating and invigorating.
-And the Way Forward plan was going to discuss this morning is the direct result of those efforts.
-Efforts created on behalf of the tens of thousands of men and women at Ford, whose passion and commitment will now drive its success.
+And the Way Forward plan was going to discuss this morning as the direct result of those efforts.
+Efforts were created on behalf of the tens of thousands of men and women at Ford, whose passion and commitment will now drive its success.

 Let me be very clear and very candid.
 I recognize that you’re a tough audience.
 You’re skeptical and with good reason.
 My promise to you this morning is a level of candor that you might not have heard from us in the past.
 And my request, including to those of you who have written us off, is to keep an open mind and to ultimately judge us by our results – not our words.

 Those results, as Bill Ford mentioned, will be to slow the rate of loss and stabilize our market share in the near term, and return to profitability in Ford’s North American auto business no later than 2008.
 That’s not a prediction.
 It’s a promise and a clear way for you to measure me and the entire North American team.

 I’ll spend most of my time this morning talking about the specifics of the Way Forward plan.
 But I will start with some of the external and internal business challenges that brought us to this point.
 A lot has changed since 2002 when we launched our Revitalization Plan.